Hakorr/Userscripts/Telegram.org/Väinämöinen/README.md

 2. Write your message to the floating Väinämöinen window.
 3. Start, then choose to send (ENTER) or to skip (SPACEBAR) the message.

+Väinämöinen remembers the users it has visited, and will refuse to visit the same user twice.
+To send a "second wave" of messages to the same members, navigate to the "Debug" tab and click the "Clear Data" button.

 **NOTE: Do not navigate the Telegram site yourself during this process.
 Do not spam keybinds or buttons.**

 # Additional